Gallahorn/Ultraviolence/CommonIssues.md

 - After you enabled angel body, find the backup on the top of the left panel and righ click.
 - Select "Restore Backup", then click yes to overwrite.
 ![Image](/img/commonissues/commonissues_restore_loadorder.png)

+## Game crashes when entering cars (especially with NPCs)
+If you have issues with game crashes when entering npc cars (like Rogue, Panam, Judy, Takamura's cars), disable "Hair Up 01" in MO2 or change your hairstyle at a ripper/mirror.